How does the PMP exam compare to the CISSP exam?

 The PMP consists of 200 multiple-choice questions.
 These questions tend to have more than one “right answer.”
 This makes it tricky because you have to choose the answer that is “more correct.”

 For this reason, when I got to a question that required a formula is was relieved.
 As long as I could remember how to do the math could be sure that my answer was correct.
 The non-formula questions were much more challenging.
 I had to debate on which solution was better and why.
 On many of the questions, I had to make a “best guess.”
 It is hard to maintain confidence when you are forced to make choices that you are not sure of.

 The CISSP also consists of multiple-choice questions.
 Just like on the PMP exam, many questions do not have a clear, correct answer.
 And just like the PPM exam, I found myself choosing between 2 answers that I thought were both correct.

 With the CISSP, the golden rule is that the least expensive answer is the best one.
 For example, if you are asked for the best way to mitigate risk, you should choose the answer that does the job a the least cost.

 Which test is harder?

 Both the PMP exam and the CISSP exam are challenging.
 Pass rates are not published for either exam, but it is said that less than 50% of people pass the CISSP exam on the first try.
 The numbers are said to be similar for the PMP exam.

 But for me, the CISSP exam was significantly more difficult than the PMP exam.

 I took almost the full four hours on the PMP exam.
 I spent a lot of time reviewing my answers, and there were only about six questions that I was completely unsure of.
 The PMP exam allows you to go back, review, and change answers.
-When you are complete with your review you can click a button to end the test and see if you passed.
-By the time that I clicked the complete button, I was pretty confident that I passed.
+When you are complete with your review, you can click a button to end the test and see if you passed.
+By the time I clicked the complete button, I was pretty confident that I passed.